 The terms of office of all members of the Executive Council shall be for three years and shall commence in January after the scheduled elections.
 All members of the Executive Council may stand for re-election for up to three consecutive terms.

 The annual elections for the members of the Executive Council of SEAMSA shall be done every November to December of each year.
 The procedure for the nomination and elections are as follows:

 - On November 1 of each year, the members of the Executive Council shall put up a special committee on elections, which shall be composed of three (3) members.
 They shall not be current members of the Executive Council.

 - The members of the aforesaid committee shall convene (personal or online) to plan the guidelines, schedules, and procedures of the nomination and election.

 - Upon approval of the Executive Council, the Election Committee shall carry out the nomination and election processes.

 - The Election Committee shall invite nominations from all members of SEAMSA.
 The method of nomination shall be determined by the committee.
 After the nomination period, the committee shall present a complete list of nominees to all members.

-- The election of all the members of the Executive Council shall be conducted by e-mail ballot distributed to all members not later than November 25 of each year.
+- The election of all the members of the Executive Council shall be conducted by Google Form ballot to be sent to all members not later than November 25 of each year.
 Ballots shall be due on December 10 of each year.

 - The winners of the elections shall be announced not later than December 15 of each year.